Radcliff, Kentucky

-Radcliff is a home rule-class city in Hardin County, Kentucky, in the United States.
+Radcliff is a city in Hardin County, Kentucky, in the United States.
 The population was around 23,042 as of the 2020 Census, up from 21,692 from the 2010 census.

 Its economy is largely dominated by the adjacent U.S. Army base Fort Knox and by the nearby city of Elizabethtown.
 Radcliff's population previously fluctuated greatly depending on the deployments of the units at the base, but the BRAC reorganization of 2005, and the quartering of the U.S. Army's Human Resources Command to Fort Knox has created a larger and more stable population.
+Radcliff is a home-rule class city under Kentucky law.

 Geography

 Radcliff is in northern Hardin County at (37.829918, -85.945541).
 It is bordered to the north by Fort Knox and to the west by Vine Grove.
 U.S. Route 31W runs through the east side of the city, leading north 34 mi to Louisville and south 11 mi to Elizabethtown.

 According to the United States Census Bureau, Radcliff has a total area of 32.2 km2, of which 32.1 km2 are land and 0.1 sqkm, or 0.25%, are water.

 The former unincorporated community of Rogersville, named for a local family, is in the southern part of Radcliff along US 31W and Kentucky Route 447.